 Cultivate a culture in which brave work, tough conversations, and whole hearts are the expectation, and armor is not necessary or rewarded.

-In teaching you the collection of four courage-building skills that are teachable, measurable, and observable, by the end of the two-day Dare to Lead™ course you will be able to move from armored leadership to Daring Leadership!
+In teaching you the collection of four courage-building skills that are teachable, measurable, and observable, by the end of the Dare to Lead™ course you will be able to move from armored leadership to Daring Leadership!

 Pliant Solutions is now offering classes in the Washington, DC Metro area (DC/MD/VA).